syncfusion-content/maui-docs/MAUI/Button/Customization.md

 button.Text = "Button";
 button.ImageSource = "Heart.png";
 button.ShowIcon = true;
-button.ImageWidth = 50;
+button.ImageSize= 50;

 {% endhighlight %}
 {% endtabs %}

 ### ImageAlignment

-The [`ImageAlignment`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfButton.html#Syncfusion_XForms_Buttons_SfButton_ImageAlignment) property is used to customize the alignment of icon image in [`SfButton`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfButton.html).
-The following options are available in [`ImageAlignment`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfButton.html#Syncfusion_XForms_Buttons_SfButton_ImageAlignment):
+The `ImageAlignment` property is used to customize the alignment of icon image in `SfButton`.
+The following options are available in `ImageAlignment`:

-* [`Start`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.Alignment.html#Syncfusion_XForms_Buttons_Alignment_Start) - Places the image at the left most of [`SfButton`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfButton.html).
+* `Start` - Places the image at the left most of `SfButton`.
-* [`End`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.Alignment.html#Syncfusion_XForms_Buttons_Alignment_End) - Places the image at the right most of [`SfButton`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfButton.html).
+* `End` - Places the image at the right most of `SfButton`.
-* [`Top`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.Alignment.html#Syncfusion_XForms_Buttons_Alignment_Top) - Places the image at the top of the text.
+* `Top` - Places the image at the top of the text.
-* [`Bottom`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.Alignment.html#Syncfusion_XForms_Buttons_Alignment_Bottom) - Places the image at the bottom of the text.
+* `Bottom` - Places the image at the bottom of the text.
-* [`Left`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.Alignment.html#Syncfusion_XForms_Buttons_Alignment_Left) - Although the flow direction has been applied, it always places the image in the left part of [`SfButton`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfButton.html).
+* `Left` - Although the flow direction has been applied, it always places the image in the left part of `SfButton`.
 For example, in the direction of the RTL flow, the image setting will move to the right.
-Use ['Left'](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.Alignment.html#Syncfusion_XForms_Buttons_Alignment_Left) alignment to show this in the same left position.
+Use `Left` alignment to show this in the same left position.
-* [`Right`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.Alignment.html#Syncfusion_XForms_Buttons_Alignment_Right) - Although flow direction has been applied, the image is always located in the right part of [`SfButton`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfButton.html).
+* `Right` - Although flow direction has been applied, the image is always located in the right part of `SfButton`.
 For example, in the direction of the RTL flow, the image setting will move to the left.
-But use ['Right'](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.Alignment.html#Syncfusion_XForms_Buttons_Alignment_Right) alignment to show this in the same right position.
+But use `Right` alignment to show this in the same right position.

-N> Enable the [`ShowIcon`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfButton.html#Syncfusion_XForms_Buttons_SfButton_ShowIcon) property to enable the [`ImageSource`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfButton.html#Syncfusion_XForms_Buttons_SfButton_ImageSource) property.
+N> Enable the `ShowIcon` property to enable the `ImageSource` property.

 **End image alignment in `SfButton`**